 How do I complete the Internship?

-Step 1: Before leaving the compamy, ask for a letter that certifies your satisfactory work and completion of the required hours.
+Step 1: Before leaving the compamy, submit a letter that certifies your satisfactory work and completion of the required hours to the Department Analyst- Van Huynh.
 The letter must be on company letterhead and signed by your supervisor.

 Step 2: Complete and turn in a 5-page writing assignment, as described in these guidelines.
 The paper must be turned into the instructor prior to the last instructional day of the semester in which you are enrolled in ECON 185/285